 Hypertension is one of the greatest risk factors for the progression of CKD, regardless of etiology.
 Most patients with CKD will require at least two or three different types of antihypertensive agent to achieve the optimal BP control.

 There is ongoing debate on optimal BP target for patients with CKD.
 The 2014 Joint National Committee 8 redefined the target BP goal for patients with CKD as <140/90 mmHg.
 However, the 2017 American College of Cardiology/American Heart Association guideline recommends adults with hypertension and CKD should be treated to a BP goal of less than 130/80 mmHg.
-There may be benefit in strict BP control to reduce the relative risk of death, and delay the onset of ESRD in some subgroups of patients with CKD (age ≥40 years, body mass index ≥30 kg/m²).
-The Kidney Disease: Improving Global Outcomes (KDIGO) guidelines recommend a BP goal of ≤130/80 mmHg if urinary albumin excretion is ≥30 mg/24 hours in patients with and without diabetes.
+There may be benefit in strict BP control to reduce the relative risk of death, and delay the onset of ESRD in some subgroups of patients with CKD (age ≥40 years, BMI ≥30 kg/m²).
+The 2021 Kidney Disease: Improving Global Outcomes (KDIGO) guideline recommends a target systolic BP of less than 120 mmHg, if tolerated, in patients with CKD, with and without diabetes, and not receiving dialysis.

 A combination of antihypertensive agents should be used to meet the target BP goal (except that ACE inhibitors and angiotensin-II receptor antagonists should not be combined within the same regimen).